nadiajoyce/VEA-Docs/DI-Policies.md

 + Website updates

-   + When conducting website updates (typically at least once a year):
+   + When conducting website updates (at least once a year):
       + Ensure representation of underrepresented groups in imagery across website, including blog
       + Ensure the use of inclusive language (e.g. gender neutral terms) across website, including blog
       + Ensure Diversity + Inclusion (D+I) Policies are up-to-date and accurate based on ongoing work and evolving best practices